aelfimow/cppasm/README.md

     MOV(EAX, EBX);
 ```

-EAX and EBX are global instances of corresponding CPU registers and the output is:
+EAX and EBX are global instances of corresponding CPU registers and the output is
+in `AT&T` syntax:
 ```assembly
     mov %ebx, %eax
 ```

-See [examples](https://github.com/aelfimow/cppasm/tree/master/examples) for more examples.
-See [src](https://github.com/aelfimow/cppasm/tree/master/src) for C++ generator source code.
-See [tests](https://github.com/aelfimow/cppasm/tree/master/tests) for some tests.
+Take a look at the [examples](https://github.com/aelfimow/cppasm/tree/master/examples)
+to see how to use the generator.

+The generator source code files can be found under [src](https://github.com/aelfimow/cppasm/tree/master/src)
+and some test files under [tests](https://github.com/aelfimow/cppasm/tree/master/tests).

 I am using [mingw-w64](https://mingw-w64.org) to compile the C++ source files and
 assemble generated assembly files.